swampopus/cleantalk/README.txt

 -- SUMMARY --

-Antispam module by CleanTalk to protect Drupal sites from spam bot registraton and spam comments publication.
+Antispam module by CleanTalk to protect Drupal sites from spam bot registration and spam comments publication.

 Key features.